 "Our iglidur materials have initially been developed to be used as bearings and all kind of components that enable low-wear, lubrication free motion – hence our tagline 'motion plastics'," Niklas Eutebach, Development Engineer Additive Manufacturing at Igus GmbH, said.
 "These materials are typically used for assemblies that are subject to any kind of motion, such as rotating, pivoting, or gliding."

 Jabil PA 4535 CF is a PA Copolymer with 35% CF that provides greater stiffness, strength, and toughness over similar products.
-With 40% improvement strength and some ductility, it is also ESD-safe.
+With 40% improvement strength and some ductility, it is also an ESD material.

 "Jabil PA 4535 has gained significant interest from multiple markets including drones, sporting equipment and brackets that require strong and stiff performance beyond what was previously available in filament form," Matt Torosian, Director of Product Management and Additive Manufacturing at Jabil, said.
 "The base polymer of PA 4535 CF and PA 4500 also form the foundation for applications requiring excellent wear and friction properties.
 These materials reflect the approach of the Jabil Materials Innovation Center in Minnesota to develop enhanced materials with excellent with curl resistance, low shrinkage, and high flow, that print very well on open platforms like Ultimaker."